Ross, North Dakota: Transportation

 Amtrak's Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Stanley, 7 mi to the east.

 Education

-The school district is Stanley Public School District 2.
+The area is served by the Stanley Public School District.
+It operates the Stanley School.
+In the 2025-26 academic year, the district reported a total of 789 students.